dennisdeh/datascience_dev_containerised/README.md

 ### Additional information
 Images used for the containers are:
 > db: mariadb:latest\
-> jupyter: jupyter/scipy-notebook:latest (see https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html for other images for R and Julia)\
+> jupyter: jupyter/scipy-notebook:latest ([see here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) for other images with R and Julia)\
 > adminer: adminer:latest